skydoves/PreferenceRoom/README.md

 public class Profile {
 }
 ```
-Or we can encrypt or decrypt using our own security algorithm with`PreferenceFunction`.
+Or we can customize encrypting and decrypting algorithm using `PreferenceFunction`.
 ```java
 @PreferenceFunction("uuid")
 public String putUuidFunction(String uuid) {